table of contents main menu go to contact information

 The History of Hohensalzburg Fortress

-In the year 1077, archbishop Gebhard had the fortress built.
-In the years which followed, his successors drove ongoing development of the fortress architecture.
-The complex acquired the appearance we recognize today under archbishop Leonhard von Keutschach in 1500.
-The original purpose of the fortress was to protect the principality and the archbishops from hostile attacks.
-In all of these years, it has never been captured by foreign troops.
+Archbishop Gebhard built the Hohensalzburg Fortress in 1077.
+In the following years, his successors were responsible for the further development of the fortress architecture.
+Around 1500, under Archbishop Leonhard von Keutschach, the fortress took on its present appearance.
+The original purpose of the fortress was to protect the principality and the archbishops from enemy attack.
+In all these years it has never been taken by foreign troops.

 The Museums of Hohensalzburg Fortress